sudo42/ff-oem/README.md

 Further development is necessary and will take place when I find some more free time …

+### does it have a name?

+Not really … at least nothing that I'd consider final.

+Nevertheless, in the code it is called _Open Excellence Media_  or for short **OEM**.

 ### what is it good for?